Debojyoti7/Solar_Energy_Prediction_SRRA/README.md

 Here is how you can train/test the models from scratch.

-1) Install dependencies and Environment Setup
+1) Install dependencies and Environment setup

 ~~~